 The wood-fired oven radiated energy and warmth to help chase any chill one may have developed from the rainy weather.
 As pizzas were inserted and retrieved, cast iron pans warmed their contents at the entrance to the fiery oven.
 The miserable souls who opted to complete the Solvang Double Century ride on this very wet, cold Saturday could have warmed right up by standing for just a few moments before the open door.
 But there was no room for anyone in front of that roasting, crackling oven except the guy wielding various long-handled pizza peels in and out of the powerful heat.

-Unable (or unwilling?) to decide on one type from all the options, we ordered one crust with different pizzas on each half:
+Unable (or unwilling?) to decide on one type from all the options

 – Fire-Roasted Tomato Salsa Pizza: wood-roasted organic tomatoes with caramelized garlic, onions, jalapeño peppers, roasted organic corn and black beans, cheeses and fresh cilantro